Is there anything finer than autumn in New England?

 Shimmering leaves, cider doughnuts, hayrides, apples, pumpkin-spiced everything.
 It’s glorious.
 But if you’re anything like me, you want to immerse yourself in nature’s finery while it lasts, soaking up every last crimson and ochre-hued leaf before the cold, gray days of winter draw near.

-So we’ve put together a list of places where you can leaf-peep surrounded by the great outdoors.
+So we’ve put together a list of outdoor fall activities.
 Whether you prefer your views with a side of crunchy leaves underfoot, amid gorgeous, salt-scented vistas, or from high up in the trees themselves, we’ve got you covered.

 Foliage by Land